Simplifying Patient Login by Rethinking SMS Authentication

 Aha Moment #2 - One Progressive Step-by-Step Module

 Users have a string of tasks they usually come to the portal to perform.
 We also need them to clean up their phone number data so our clinical team could contact them.
+This flow created an opportunity to solve multiple problems at once.
+Users may have a few simple tasks to complete when they login for the first time - like agreeing to terms, signing documents or taking a questionnaire.
+Placing these in a sequential flow would avoid multiple overlays hitting the user at once, asking them to complete a task.

 Design Process